KrishnamoorthyCaucidheesan-15/performance-anomaly-root-cause-analysis/README.md

 ## Repository Structure

 ### usad.py
-This file has the encoder, decode architecture code and the code for reshaping the model
+This file has the encoder, decoder architecture code and the code for reshaping the model

 ### utils.py
 This file has the code for all four plots